bada-bing/knowledge-base/courses/intro-to-vue.md

   - Actions can be scoped to a module, both when dispatching them and also in the context they have available
   - can be intercepted via `subscribeAction` API
   - Actions are promised by default, in much the same way as any async function is

-Traceability
-- Using the Vue devtools, it is possible to see a clear chronology of mutations applied to the single global state.
+- Traceability - with Vue devtools, it is possible to see a clear chronology of mutations applied to the single global state.

 On the component, we would use **computed** for getters and methods to call actions (using dispatch) and mutations (using commit)
 ```javascript